 We named this network the Bonobo Peace Forest in honor of the peaceful, cooperative society of bonobos.
-At the time of the BPF’s conception, the Congo was suffering from a war driven by competition over natural resources.
+At the time of the Peace Forest’s conception, the Congo was suffering from a war driven by competition over natural resources.
 Unlike humans and their other closest relative the chimpanzee, bonobos do not murder or wage war on others of their own kind.
-Often referred to as the “make love, not war” primate, bonobos resolve conflict through sexual contact and other forms of social bonding.
+Often referred to as the “make love, not war” ape, bonobos resolve conflict through sexual contact and other forms of social bonding.
 They serve as a powerful flagship both for conservation and for peace.

-Praise for the Bonobo Peace Forest
+Bonobo Peace Forest Awards and Recognition

 A Sustainable Solution